leswright1977/PySpectrometer/README.md

 ***TODO***

-(Maybe) Impement suitable 3 wavelength Calibration protocol to compensate for non linearity caused by poor alignment
+(Maybe) Add a slider to control smoothing.

 ***Hardware***